 THE HISTORY OF TINY LIVING

-The Tiny House Movement has become a popular phenomenon within the last decade, however, humans have actually been living tiny for hundreds of years.
+The Tiny House Movement has become a popular phenomenon within the last decade, however, the history of tiny living began hundreds of years ago.
 Dating as far back as 1000BCE (Before Common Era) with the Mongolian Yurts to the shotgun houses of New Orleans and all the way to the origin of mobile houses themselves.
 We can see the evolution of how and why humans have chosen to live tiny.

 Earliest Forms of Tiny Living

 Houses become a form of Mass Production